fullscreen-triangle/helicopter/README.md

 - **Metacognitive orchestration** that learns about its own learning process
 - **Confidence-based iteration** until research-grade understanding is achieved

+### 🧠 Metacognitive Orchestrator
+- **Intelligent module coordination** that decides which modules to use when
+- **Adaptive strategy selection** based on image complexity and analysis goals
+- **9-phase analysis pipeline** from initial assessment to final integration
+- **Learning and adaptation** that improves strategy selection over time
+- **Comprehensive insights** about both the image and the analysis process itself

+### 📊 Hatata MDP Engine (Probabilistic Understanding)
+- **Markov Decision Process** for probabilistic understanding verification
+- **Bayesian state transitions** that model uncertainty in visual understanding
+- **Confidence-based validation** of reconstruction quality and system understanding
+- **Probabilistic bounds** on analysis confidence and uncertainty quantification

+### 🔍 Zengeza Noise Detection
+- **Intelligent noise analysis** to distinguish important content from garbage
+- **Segment-wise noise assessment** with priority-based processing
+- **Multi-scale noise detection** across different image regions and frequencies
+- **Adaptive noise filtering** that preserves important details while removing artifacts

 ### 📊 Advanced Analysis Methods
 - **Differential Analysis**: Extract meaningful deviations from domain expectations
 - **Pakati Integration**: Generate ideal reference images for comparison baseline